-Eldon Square is a great shopping centre in Newcastle within easy reach of your accommodation as a student, is one of the largest of its kind in the UK.
+Eldon Square is a great shopping centre in Newcastle within easy reach of your accommodation as a student, its one of the largest of its kind in the UK.
 Here you’ll find Footlocker, Lush, and Topman, amongst many restaurant and drink options including Nando’s, T.G.I Fridays and Starbucks.
 In the same building, you’ll find Fenwick, locally popular shopping centre spread over five floors and home to a luxury beauty hall and designer staples.
 If you’re looking for scope, Intu Metrocentre, offers some of the largest shopping in Europe, with a variety of stores and department stores to pick from, as well as a fully loaded food court and cinema too!
 Whether you’re looking to enhance your wardrobe or forgot to bring a certain essential for your new home, you’ll definitely find it there.

 If you’re looking for unique bargains, the Grainger Market is the best spot for you to get lost in.
-This charming market hosts hundreds of stores for you to peruse inside, ranging from local food and supermarkets, to arts and crafts, clothing and much more.
+This charming market hosts hundreds of stores for you to peruse inside, ranging from local food and supermarkets to arts and crafts, clothing and much more.
 Another lovely market, ingrained in Newcastle’s culture is Quayside Market that runs each Sunday, located along the waterfront.

 If you know anything about Newcastle, you will know it’s a city in love with sport, in particular football!
-Passionate and full of heart, Newcastle United fans support their players through thin and thick.
+Passionate and full of heart, Newcastle United fans support their players through thick and thin.
 If you are interested in football, or sport at all, it is a truly life-changing experience to head on down to watch the boys in black and white play in the Premier League.
 St James’ Park catches the eye of every new resident in the city and our Newcastle student accommodation is just a short bus ride away from transporting you right into the midst of the action.

-If football isn’t you cup of tea, the North East has other things to offer (we promise).
+If football isn’t your cup of tea, the North East has other things to offer (we promise).
 This large city with plenty of parks and green spaces, you will never let you be bored!
 Explore the running routes along the River Tyne, and the beautiful Leazes Park and Jesmond Dene.

 If you’re a keen cyclist, beginner or just enjoy the outdoors, with miles of beautiful cycle routes and hiking trails just a short hop away from the city centre, you can escape the city lights for the day with very little effort.
 During the warmer months, nearby beaches (which are only a short metro or bus ride away) give you an opportunity to get away from the buzz of the city to surf or simply enjoy a walk in the sunshine.
 For anyone with a passion for watersports, Tynemouth Surf Co is one of the coast’s top locations, with a renowned surfing school that caters for all ages and abilities; why not book yourself into a lesson and see if you’re a budding surfer after all?